alertbox/todomvc-cucumber-protractor/README.md

 - [Code of Conduct](#code-of-conduct)
 - [License](#license)

-## Prerequisites
+## Requirements

-In order to download necessary tools, clone the repo, install dependencies via `yarn`, you need internet access :rocket:
+In order to download necessary tools, clone the repo, install dependencies via `yarn`, you need internet access.

 You'll need the following tools: